 Instance methods #

-In many object-oriented languages (like Java), methods are implemented within class declarations.
+In many object-oriented languages (like Java), methods are implemented within classes.

 An instance method is called using an instance of the class where the method is declared.